aliaksandr-klimovich/test-frw/doc.md

     - Destroys `TestCase` after run.
     - Collects `TestResult`s and returns them.
 - User is responsible for stdout and stderr.
 User can configure any logger.
-  Any "significant action" is considered an event and stored to test results.
+  Any "significant" action is considered an event and shall be stored in test results.

 ### todos